Small but mighty!

 There’s no alternative.

-Tirado might as well say, eating is useless because you’ll get hungry again.
+The argument that saving a little bit is useless because you might have to spend it is similar to saying eating is useless because you’ll get hungry again.
 Yes, it can be dispiriting watching small amounts of savings grow, but you have to save money for emergencies.
 Even small savings can help you avoid payday loans or credit cards that will end up costing you far more.